Maroon-6/service-composition/README.md

 Parameters: recipe_name (cocktail recipe microservice)

-Process: get the the ingedients from given recipe_name, then parallel call inventories that match the given ingedients, fetch the lowest price, and finally return the total price
+Process: get the the ingredients from given recipe_name, then parallel call inventories that match the given ingredients, fetch the lowest price, and finally return the total price